AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 1. As the **[!UICONTROL Display Name]**, enter `System Identifier`
 1. As the **[!UICONTROL Type]**, select **System Identifier** which is the custom data type you created earlier
 1. Select the **[!UICONTROL Apply]** button
-1. Name your schema `Luma Offline Purchase Event Schema`
+1. Name your schema `Luma Offline Purchase Events Schema`
 1. Select the **[!UICONTROL Save]** button

 Note how the data type added all of the fields!